 Another common care need for this breed is educating yourself on how to remove dog tear stains.
 Only if they bother you, of course.

 Separation anxiety in pets is a big watchword with this breed.
-They can quickly get sad and lonesome without adequate attention.
+The Maltese dog can quickly get sad and lonesome without adequate attention.
 Playtime for dogs is a valuable way to bond and keep your pup healthy and happy.

 This breed is more prone to getting cold than bigger dogs, so if you’re heading out on a frosty day, check out these great dog jackets.